hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ## Changing Infrastructure

 In the previous section, you created your first infrastructure with Terraform: a VPC network.
-In this section, we're going to modify your configuration, and see how Terraform handles change.
+In this section, you will modify your configuration and see how Terraform handles change.

 Infrastructure is continuously evolving, and Terraform was built to help manage and enact that change.
 As you change Terraform configurations, Terraform builds